Disk Drill for Mac Review – In a League of Its Own

 |Money back guarantee|

 There are three editions of Disk Drill for Mac.
-The Basic version can only preview recoverable data, but it can’t actually recover them.
+The Basic version can only preview recoverable data, but it can recover only those that are protected by Recovery Vault or Guarantied Recovery (Disk Drill’s data protection features).
 The PRO version offers unlimited data recovery, and it can be used by 1 user on up to 3 devices.
 The Enterprise version can be used by up to 10 users on an unlimited number of devices, and it also comes with some extras aimed at enterprise customers.